-The Graduate Student Handbook for the Doctor of Philosophy in the Industrial-Organizational Psychology Program is a guideline for the I-O program procedures, processes, requirements, and expectations.
+The Graduate Student Handbook for the Doctor of Philosophy in the Industrial-Organizational Psychology Program is a guideline that outlines the procedures, processes, requirements, and expectations.
 It is not designed or intended to be a legally binding document.
-The document is updated regularly to reflect changes in the policies and practices of the Graduate School, the Department of Psychology, and the I-O program.
+The document is updated regularly to reflect changes in the policies and practices of the Graduate School, the Department of Psychology, and the I-O Psychology Program.

-The handbook will be distributed to all students at the start of each academic year and when major revisions are made on an as needed basis.
-For new students, we hope that this Handbook will ease your transition into graduate school as you become a welcomed member of the Psychology Department at the University of Georgia.
+The handbook will be distributed to all students at the start of each academic year and when major revisions are made on an as-needed basis.
+For new students, we hope that this Handbook will ease your transition into graduate school as you become a welcomed member of the Psychology Department at UGA.
 For continuing students, we hope the Handbook will serve as a guide throughout your graduate school journey.
-The goal is to lay out the basic requirements, expectations, and resources for the program.

-Keep in mind that this document cannot replace two of your most valuable resources during your tenure at UGA--- your fellow students and the I-O Psychology faculty.
+Keep in mind that this document cannot replace two of your most valuable resources during your tenure at UGA: your fellow students and the I-O Psychology faculty.
 Use them.
 Whatever problem or difficulty you might encounter, it's highly likely that some student(s) before you have experienced it, solved it, and are more than willing to share their knowledge.
-Similarly, every member of this faculty is interested not merely in your education and training as I-O Psychologists, but also in your personal and professional development as future friends and colleagues.
-Feel free to confer at any time with us.
+Similarly, every member of this faculty is interested not merely in your education and training as an I-O Psychologist, but also in your personal and professional development as future friends and colleagues.